grumpyjames/birding-almanac/features/a-200-bird-year/part-17-padley-gorge.md

 don't see any.
 A moment of brief excitement is afforded when the path plunges down to a tiny waterway that's emitted from a bridge the road goes over at the top.
-The opportunity for stepping stones is declined by Mum (dodgy hip) and Emma (solidarity) but enthusiastically taken on by Chris and I. We are duly rewarded when a chubby brown bird that can only be a Dipper drills up the tiny valley and perches on a set of rocks not ten feet from those we just crossed.
+The opportunity for stepping stones is declined by Mum (dodgy hip) and AB2 (solidarity) but enthusiastically taken on by Chris and I. We are duly rewarded when a chubby brown bird that can only be a Dipper drills up the tiny valley and perches on a set of rocks not ten feet from those we just crossed.

 Urgent signalling towards the road-route-takers follows.
-Mum and Emma arrive after what seems like an eternity and we enter the "you two are making stuff up zone" while we wait for the bird to reappear.
+Mum and AB2 arrive after what seems like an eternity and we enter the "you two are making stuff up zone" while we wait for the bird to reappear.
 Thankfully, within a minute or so it does, and puts on a